argparse - parse options passed to a fish script or function

 • =? if it takes an optional value and only the last instance of the flag is saved, or

-• Optionally a ! followed by fish script to validate the value.
+• ! followed by fish script to validate the value.
 Typically this will be a function to run.
 If the exit status is zero the value for the flag is valid.
 If non-zero the value is invalid.
 Any error messages should be written to stdout (not stderr).
 See the section on Flag Value Validation for more information.

 See the fish_opt command for a friendlier but more verbose way to create option specifications.